fredgibbs/fredgibbs.github.io/courses/making-history/schedule.md

 - David Foster Wallace, [What is Water?](https://fs.blog/2012/04/david-foster-wallace-this-is-water).
 You can listen to DFW read this (a commencement speech at Kenyon College in 2005) or just read the transcript---or read and listen at the same time, as I did.

 {% include alert.html class='danger' title='Video Reflection' text="
+This assignment is a standard [reading reflection](reading-reflections), where you should answer the prompts
 - How is history useful in achieving the goals outlined in the speech?
 - What ideas or phrases resonated with you?
 - What have you worshipped even if you never thought it about it that way?